 Mrs. Fall nurtures each student to rise to his or her greatest potential.
-Using her own method of teaching, loosely described as "traditional," Mrs. Fall tailors lesson assignments to develop the individual skills of each student.
+A great-grand student of the renowned violin pedagogue Otakar Sevcik, Mrs. Fall teaches viola and violin with a combination of the Sevcik tradition and her own method of teaching, which has been described as a "traditional" teaching method.
+Mrs. Fall tailors lesson assignments to develop the individual skills of each student.
 In addition to solo repertoire, all students study scales, left hand technical studies, bowing technique, etudes, and music theory.

 All students are coached in performance skills.
 In addition to performing in monthly Studio Performance Masterclasses, Studio Recitals in the winter and spring, and the Annual VFMC Spring Festival, each student is entered into area music club/association recitals several times per year.
 Selected students are invited to perform in area competitions.